paladin-t/b8/docs/manual.md

 UNTIL TYPE(t) = TYPE("UNKNOWN")
 ~~~~~~~~~~

-Triple dots are also used to describe that a library function accepts more than one arity in this document.
+Triple dots are also used to denote that a library function accepts more than one arity in this document.

 ### Lambda